Hong Kong set to get new leader as anointed by Beijing

-A committee dominated by pro-Beijing elites is casting ballots Sunday to choose Hong Kong's next leader in the first such vote since 2014's huge pro-democracy protests.
+A committee dominated by pro-Beijing elites cast ballots Sunday to choose Hong Kong's next leader in the first such vote since 2014's huge pro-democracy protests.

 It was at the root of the 2014 protests that pitted young activists against the city's Beijing-backed government and which ended without resolution, leaving tensions over the city's political reform.